 - Information and Communication Technology.
-This is taught across the curriculum within subject areas (students can also opt to study for specific courses in ICT) - Physical Education (students can also opt to study for a GCSE in P.E.) - Well-being
+This is taught across the curriculum within subject areas (students can also opt to study for specific courses in ICT) - Physical Education (students can also opt to study for a GCSE in P.E.) - Philosophy, Religion and Ethics